Financial Planning

 4. Debt management plan

-If transfers and loans aren't available, or if you're just don't want a new loan, consider working with a credit counseling agency, who can set up a debt management plan.
-Credit counselors often negotiate a debt settlement on your behalf, then take payments from you to pay your creditors.
+If transfers and loans aren't available, or if you just don't want a new loan, consider working with a credit counseling agency that can set up a debt management plan.
+Credit counselors often negotiate a debt settlement on your behalf and then take payments from you to pay your creditors.
 However, unscrupulous organizations abound in this field, aiming to profit off a deal with your creditors.
 Look for nonprofit credit counseling agencies and survey reviews from previous users.

 What are the benefits of consolidating credit card debt?